Download/polymer-cdn/README.md

 I will review the PR and if it looks good, Merge it and Publish the resulting work as a new Release.

 ## Contents
-All these libraries can be found in the `lib` subfolder.
-These used to be links to the actual files, but it made updating painful so now I just copy the Bower output.
-You can browse the repo to locate the files manually, or just trust Bower.
+All the libraries available in polymer-cdn can be found side-by-side in the [lib](https://github.com/Download/polymer-cdn/tree/1.1.4/lib) subfolder.

+Some of the libraries depend on other libraries.
+We call those other libraries the dependencies of the library.
+These dependencies will also be pulled into your page when you include such a library.
+If the dependencies themselves depend on yet other libraries, these dependencies of dependencies will also be pulled into your page, et cetera until the full dependency tree has been loaded.
+We call this transitive dependency resolution and it's built in to the way Web Components work.

+The bower output below lists, for each library included in this CDN, the dependencies of that library.
+These dependencies are themselves also listed at the top-level, so you can work out the entire dependency tree for a library by carefully examining this diagram.

 ```sh
 polymer#1.1.4 lib\polymer